career-match/career-match.github.io/index.md

 - Student profile page.
 - Company profile page
 - Browse companies and users by skill, geographic preference, etc.

+## User Guide

+### Landing page
+The landing page is the first page presented to the user.
+Helps with vistor to understand the features of the site.

 ## Use case ideas
 Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.